-The challenge for many organisations is to grow while maintaining profit margins, particularly during changeable economic times.
-Making access to and the sharing and contribution of digital content and knowledge effortless will directly contribute to the increase of revenue.
+The challenge for many organizations is to grow while maintaining profit margins, particularly during changeable economic times.
+Making access to and the sharing and contribution of digital knowledge content and knowledge effortless will directly contribute to the increase of revenue.
 This blog will set out examples of how this can be achieved.

 As a digital innovator in your organisation, it is important to continually engage with all parts of your business.